Statewide Strategic Plan for Higher Education

 The Code of Virginia vests the State Council of Higher Education (the Council) with responsibility to develop a statewide strategic plan that reflects statutory goals for higher education in the Commonwealth, identifies a coordinated approach to such state and regional goals, and emphasizes the future needs for higher education in Virginia.

-A set of principles is guiding the development and implementation of the next strategic plan for higher education in Virginia.
+Beginning early 2014, SCHEV embarked on a process to develop the statewide stratgic plan for higher education in Virginia.
+A set of principles guided the development of the next strategic plan for higher education in Virginia.

 These principles guide the development and implementation of the next strategic plan for higher education in Virginia: